Cedar Centre For Legal Studies

 Introduction

 According to available information, UNVT‑0020 arrived in Lebanon, specifically in the Bekaa region, to visit his family.
 Just two days after his arrival, agents from the General Directorate of General Security raided his home and arrested him on 16 September 2025.
-Since then, all contact with him has been completely cut off, with no official information provided to his family or lawyer regarding his whereabouts or legal status.
+No arrest warrant was presented, and no official justification was communicated at the time.
+From 16 September 2025 until at least 2 October 2025, his whereabouts were not disclosed to his family or legal counsel, amounting to an enforced disappearance under international law.

 Despite repeated inquiries by lawyers, family members, and friends to the relevant authorities, none have been able to obtain clear information about the circumstances of his detention or location, raising serious concerns about his fate.
 When repeatedly asked about UNVT‑0020, General Security initially denied holding him, later claiming he was placed on a “ban list.”
 A notary was refused permission to meet him, despite having judicial authorization.